Patella Femoral Syndrome: Why

 Because patella femoral syndrome is a very complex condition, with many

-different possible factors causing the problems, it is important that
+possible contributing factors, it is important that

 Rest will help reduce your pain